LPD-EPFL/ASCYLIB-Go/README.md

 The default test module, 'simple', is the same as in ASCYLIB (https://github.com/LPD-EPFL/ASCYLIB/blob/master/src/tests/test_simple.c).

+The 'ldi' test module performs simple latency measurements, for each operation (find, insert, remove).

 The three other ones are to get metrics about the Go runtime while performing the same work as the 'simple' test module.
 You will need `go tool {trace, pprof}` version 1.6 or higher to build and use those metrics.